jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

-If you connect to the AP, you should then be able to ssh into the Duovero.
+If you connect to the AP with a client you should get an IP and then be able to ssh into the Duovero.

 I enabled some basic **netfilter** modules in the kernel, so I could do a basic NAT router test